Horologium (constellation): Stars

 Horologium has one star brighter than apparent magnitude 4, and 41 stars brighter than or equal to magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye from locations between suburban and rural areas in night skies.)
 Lacaille charted and designated 11 stars in the constellation, giving them the Bayer designations Alpha (α Hor) through Lambda Horologii (λ Hor) in 1756.
 In the mid-19th century, English astronomer Francis Baily removed the designations of two—Epsilon and Theta Horologii—as he held they were too faint to warrant naming.
 He was unable to find a star that corresponded to the coordinates of Lacaille's Beta Horologii.
 Determining that the coordinates were wrong, he assigned the designation to another star.
 Kappa Horologii, too, was unable to be verified—although it most likely was the star HD 18292—and the name fell out of use.
 In 1879, American astronomer Benjamin Apthorp Gould assigned designations to what became Mu and Nu Horologii as he felt they were bright enough to warrant them.

 At magnitude 3.9, Alpha Horologii is the brightest star in the constellation, located 115 (± 0.5) light-years from Earth.
 German astronomer Johann Elert Bode depicted it as the pendulum of the clock, while Lacaille made it one of the weights.
 It is an orange giant star of spectral type K2III that has swollen to around 11 times the diameter of the Sun, having spent much of its life as a white main-sequence star.
 At an estimated 1.55 times the mass of the Sun, it is radiating 38 times the Sun's luminosity from its photosphere at an effective (surface) temperature of 5,028 K.

 At magnitude 4.93, Delta Horologii is the second-brightest star in the constellation, and forms a wide optical double with Alpha.
 Delta itself is a true binary system composed of a white main sequence star of spectral type A5V that is 1.41 times as massive as the Sun with a magnitude of 5.15 and its fainter companion of magnitude 7.29.
 The system is located 179 (± 4) light-years from the earth.

+The constellation Horologium showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.

 At magnitude 5.0, Beta Horologii is a white giant 63 times as luminous as the Sun with an effective temperature of 8,303 K. It is 312 (± 4) light-years from Earth, and has been little-studied.
 Lambda Horologii is an ageing yellow-white giant star of spectral type F2III that spins around at 140 km/second, and is hence mildly flattened at its poles (oblate).
 It is 161 (± 1) light-years from Earth.